When & How to Write for Personalized Demand-aware Query Rewriting in Video Search: Conclusion

 \section{Conclusion}

 In this paper, we presented a novel \textbf{Personalized Demand-aware Query Rewriting} framework for video search.
 Addressing the limitations of implicit history modeling, we proposed an explicit generative approach that answers two fundamental questions: \textit{When to Write} and \textit{How to Write}.
 Through posterior-based sample mining, we ensure that rewriting is triggered only when necessary.
-By combining SFT with style-aligned Reinforcement Learning, we guarantee that generated queries are both personalized and retrieval-friendly.
-Furthermore, our parallel "Fake Recall" architecture successfully overcomes the latency bottleneck of LLMs.
-Online results demonstrate significant gains in user satisfaction, proving the effectiveness of explicit personalization in handling ambiguous user intents.
+By combining SFT with RL, we guarantee that generated queries are both personalized and retrieval-friendly.
+Furthermore, the "Lightweight Recall" architecture overcomes the latency bottleneck of LLMs.
+Extensive offline evaluations and online A/B testing confirm that WeWrite effectively resolves user ambiguity, significantly improving search satisfaction and system efficiency.